 Does Wilderness Therapy Work?

 RedCliff Ascent has proved itself to be at the forefront of wilderness therapy.
 Since our opening in 1993, we were the first wilderness therapy program to pursue research efforts.
 The main goal in conducting this research was to create a standardized program approach to wilderness therapy.
-Our first study, conducted by Dr. Steve Aldana of Brigham Young University, showed very positive results.
-The study showed improvement of participants from admission to six months post program.
+One of our first study, conducted by Dr. Steve Aldana of Brigham Young University, showed very positive results.
+The study showed improvement of participants from admission to six months post-program.
 In addition, 91.4% experienced clinically significant improvement.
 Since this study, we continue to push to be the best.
 We take our research and keep things that are working and adjust when need be.

 Since our opening in 1993, we were the first wilderness therapy program to pursue research efforts.

 From the start of our first trial (Dr. Steve Aldana’s), to the ongoing research that is being done, we have proven that our program works.
 One such study done by Dr. Keith Russell of the University of Idaho, measured seven program outcomes.
 Researchers tracked teens' progress, reporting at admission, discharge, and twelve months after returning home.
 The results of this study showed significant improvement in functioning in participants.
 In a follow-up study by Dr. Russell, participants were analyzed two years post RedCliff Ascent.
 It showed that 83% of adolescents were doing better and over 90% of adolescents contacted perceived wilderness therapy as effective.